 This is what most businesses do when they start in business.
 The money re-invested usually leads to more growth and it’s usually fast and compounded if the company is successful.

-The money spent can cover many aspects of a business such as modernization of software/machines, mergers & acquisitions, or even employee retention strategies
+The money spent can cover many aspects of a business such as the modernization of software/machines, mergers & acquisitions, or even employee retention strategies

 This management style usually has investors solely focused on total returns.